 ask questions and/or comment about the previous week’s lesson.
 This will be followed by a

 warm-up and explanation of a technical skill.
 The last part of the lesson will be dedicated to

 application of that technique to a piece in the student’s repertoire.

 Time Slots are very Limited.
-Teaching Artist: Jessica Bayne. $160 a month.
+Teaching Artist: Jessica Bayne. $40 per class.